 As a result, the HTML tags from your texts will be removed and you will get the desired output which should look like this.

-Read More: How to Add Tag to Properties in Excel (with Easy Steps)
+Read More: How to Remove Compatibility Mode in Excel

 So, in this article, I have shown you 2 suitable ways to remove HTML tags from text in Excel.
 You can also download our free workbook to practice.
 I hope you find this article helpful and informative.
 If you have any further queries or recommendations, please feel free to comment here.